jst-build/jst/doc/concepts/computed-roots.md

 ### Root type `"computed"`

-The `just` multi-repository configuration allows a type of root, called `"computed"`.
+The `jst_backend` multi-repository configuration allows a type of root, called `"computed"`.
 A `"computed"` root is given by

  - the (global) name of a repository